 What is the Stewart Logo?

-The spark for this series was an observation by Membership Chairman, Monroe Stewart back in 1990 that some new members thought the CSSA logo (or, not quite properly, its shield) was that of a Scottish “parent organization”; or even that it was a genuine Stewart relic.
-Not so.
-It was first introduced in 1980 as a cooperative product of then Chairman Donald Macleay and J.C.
-Thompson, genealogist, heraldic specialist, and author of the prescriptive So You Want to Wear the Kilt?
-The theme of the logo is the unity of Clan Stewart ties between Canada, the United States and Scotland.
-The maple leaves and stars are self-explanatory.
-The blue and white checkered belt fesse chequy in heraldic terms, is to be found everywhere in ancient and modern Scotland, from police cap bands to the Royal Stewart crest.To the best of our knowledge, the checkered belt is not used by any other clan organization in the United States, thus making it so distinctive that it has become shorthand for Clan Stewart and the Stuart family.
-The name of our Society’s newsletter is reflective of this unique identification.
-Look for the fesse chequy (Pron: fess checky) on CSSA letterheads, tent signs, membership cards, brochures and CSSA pins. |
+In 1990, membership Chairman Monroe Stewart noted that some new members mistook the CSSA logo (the shield) for that of a Scottish parent organization or an authentic Stewart relic.
+In reality, it was crafted in 1980 by Chairman Donald Macleay and J.C.
+Thompson, a genealogist, heraldic specialist, and author of the prescriptive So You Want to Wear the Kilt?
+For the 1996 Annual General Meeting, member and professional artist Orby Walker added the belt and sword to the design.
+Subsequently, the society voted to adopt the new version of the logo.
+The cooperative effort by these three members is a testament to the thought and care that went into creating our logo.
+The logo's theme exemplifies the unity of Clan Stewart's ties between Canada, the United States, and Scotland.
+The maple leaves represent Canada, and the stars represent the United States of America.
+In heraldic terms, the blue and white checkered belt fesse chequy is widely seen in ancient and modern Scotland, from police cap bands to the Royal Stewart crest, creating a sense of connection and continuity.
+The checkered belt, a unique feature of our logo, is not used by any other clan organization in the United States.
+This distinctiveness has made it the identifier for Clan Stewart and the Stuart family, a source of pride and exclusivity for our society.
+The name of our society's newsletter, the Fesse Chequy, reflects this unique identification.
+You can spot the fesse chequy (Pron: fess checky) on various CSSA materials, including letterheads, tent signs, membership cards, brochures, and CSSA pins.
+Its widespread use in our branding ensures its visibility and recognition. |

 What Does “Suas Stiubhart!”
 Mean?